 During the lease term in Great Falls

-During lease, the rental belongs to the tenant we respect the renter 's privacy.
-As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to go into a rental in Great Falls, the renter must allow us to enter the rental home.
-Some solid reasons to come into rental home are to:
+During lease, the rental belongs to the tenant we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental, but we will never abuse that right.
+If Nesbitt Realty has a good reason to go into a rental property in Great Falls, the renter must allow us to enter the rental property.
+Some valid reasons to go into rental home are to:

 - Perform maintenance or decorate,

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before coming into the rental home.
-However, Nesbitt Realty can and will come into the rental without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Great Falls.
-Nesbitt Realty will only come into at reasonable hours of the day, except in the case of an emergency.
+Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to entering the rental.
+However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in Great Falls.
+Nesbitt Realty will only access the home at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a good reference for property owners in Great Falls
+a free archive for landlords in Great Falls

 - Collections and evictions